Bucknell Student Government

 Section I: Attendance

-4.S1.1 Any congress member who accumulates more than three (3) absences in each committee they serve in one (1) academic year will be considered in violation of the BSG Bylaws.
+4.S1.1 Any congress member who accumulates more than three (3) unexcused absences in the committees in which they serve or at Congress in one (1) academic year will be considered in violation of the BSG Bylaws.
 This will subject the member to the BSG Removal policies as stated in Article IV, Section III of the BSG Constitution.

-4.S1.2 These three absences apply to each specific Committee that the individual is an active member of.
-Three absences apply specifically to Congress attendance and a subsequent three absences apply to the following as one unit: Academic Committee, Advocacy Committee, Community Committee, Diversity Committee, Finance Committee, Judiciary Committee, Sustainability Committee, and Public Relations Board, Executive Committee, and External Committees.
+4.S1.2 These three absences apply to each specific Committee that the individual is an active member of and Congress.
+Three absences apply specifically to Congress attendance and attendance at the following: Academic Committee, Advocacy Committee, Community Committee, Diversity Committee, Finance Committee, Judiciary Committee, Sustainability Committee, and Public Relations Board, Executive Committee, and External Committees.

-4.S1.4.
+4.S1.3.
 Congress members in violation of this policy will be called into the Executive Board where special circumstances will be taken into account.
+If a student is removed from BSG due to a violation of the attendance policy, they will be ineligible to run for any position the following semester.

 Section II: Debate